mnentwig/busbridge3/README.md

 ##### Compile: Visual Studio (Microsoft)
 * In _Visual Studio 2017_ e.g. Community Edition, open _busmasterSw/busmasterSw.sln_
 * Press F5 to build and run (any combination of Debug/Release/Any CPU/x86/x64 should work)
+* Note: The project bundles most of the code into a separate DLL for reuse, but this is not necessary (may move all .cs files into the "Console Application" project and delete the DLL project from the solution).

 ##### Compile: sharpDevelop (GPL)
 * In [sharpDevelop 5.1](https://sourceforge.net/projects/sharpdevelop/), open _sharpDevelopBuild/sharpDevelopBuild.sln_
 * Press F5 to build and run

+##### Compile: other build tools (e.g. older Visual Studio)
+* Create a new Console Application project
+* Import all .cs files from _busBridge3_ and _busmasterSw_
+* Note: This project does not use a separate DLL

 ##### Validating functionality
 Running the C# code shows a console window, and the yellow PROG_DONE LED blinks slowly.